|* 1894 merged into the Southern Railway.|

 Despite the handicaps under which the contruction was carried out, the work proceeded with a fair degree of celerity under the directions of the contractors, who were termed enterprising and energetic men.
 However, nearly a year passed before any rails were laid.
 By the middle of September of 1863, rail had been laid on the fifteen miles of track south of Danville, and it was thought that within a month the road would be finished to Reidsville, North Carolina, when passenger trains would be put onto the track.
 Early in October, the Robert E. Lee, an engine reported to have been captured by Confederate forces from the Baltimore & Ohio Railroad, made a trial run over the track already finished south of Danville.
 The work was reported to have been well done and a tribute to the skill of Captain Myers.

-On November 11, 1863, track laying from Greensboro northward began, and within a few weeks the entire road was opened from Greensboro to Danville.
+On November 11, 1863, track laying from Greensborough northward began, and within a few weeks the entire road was opened from Greensborough to Danville.

 It was to be expected that many visible evidences of hasty and faulty construction would be found.
 Not a few grades were too steep for heavy trains.
 Between Danville and Pelham, the survey had called for a high grade line that was necessary in order to obviate blasting, for which the proper explosives could not be had at any price.
 While the road was being built the enginners in charge could not get enough crossties to lay the track between Danville and Reidsville, and consquently the ties available were laid at a greater distance than was desirable.
 It was estimated that 10,694 crossties were needed to make up the deficiency.

 Since the Piedmont Railroad was being built as a military necessity, the Confederate government procured the necessary iron by impressment from other less important railroads already built.
-The majore part of it came from the Roanoke Valley Railroad, running from Clarksville, Virginia to the Raleigh & Gaston Railroad, and from the Atlantic, Tennessee & Ohio Railroad, running from Charlotte to Statesville, North Carolina.
+The major part of it came from the Roanoke Valley Railroad, running from Clarksville, VA to the Raleigh & Gaston Railroad, and from the Atlantic, Tennessee & Ohio Railroad, running from Charlotte to Statesville, NC.
 Other roads that were partially or wholly wrecked for this purpose were the Richmond & York River Railroad, the Seaboard & Roanoke Railroad, and the Manassas Gap Railroad.